-2015 – 10 Women in Networking/Communications That You Should Know
+2015 – N2Women: Stars in Computer Networking and Communications (formerly named Women in Networking/Communications That You Should Know)

 We are excited to announce the inaugural list of “10 women in networking/communications that you should know.”
 Over 150 people around the world submitted nominations for this list, and many of these people submitted several names.
 These nominations created a very impressive list of approximately 140 women in the networking/communications fields.
 The women nominated amaze us and inspire us.
 It was quite hard to only choose 10.